BITNULLS/storybook/backend/api.md

 resets the password in database.
 If not, returns "status": "fail" for the following conditions:

-1. Either password was not provided
+1. Either password was not provided.
-2. Either one or both passwords failed sanitization check of more than 8 characters &/or alphanumeric
+2. Either one or both passwords failed sanitization check of more than 8 characters &/or alphanumeric.
-3. Both passwords do not match
+3. Both passwords do not match.
-4. Error when querying database
+4. Error when querying database.
-5. No reset_key matches what was passed
+5. No reset_key matches what was passed.
+6. Error when querying database.
+7. Error when querying database.

 ## admin/download/user/